 You can retain fire doors electrically, but it can be expensive and difficult to chase cables back through to the fire panel.
 At Fireco, we exist to make compliance easy, so we have safe, legal and simple solutions to this problem.

 We have got rid of the wires by making battery operated systems.
 Over six hundred thousand Dorgards have been sold in the UK.
-The problem is that with thirty million fire doors in the UK alone, I still encounter a lot of dangerously wedged doors when out on my travels.
+The problem is, that with 30 million fire doors in the UK alone, I still encounter a lot of dangerously wedged doors when out on my travels.
 Now I know how easy it is to be compliant and how dangerous they are, each wedged door leaves me as calm as a chicken stuck in a wheelie bin.

 We are on a mission to make compliance even easier with the new Dorgard Pro.
 It hears the sound of the fire alarm accurately without being falsely triggered by children, drills and vacuum cleaners.
 Its battery life is being extended to five years, lasting as long as the fire door itself in some cases.
 It is being made more rugged and hard wearing.
 It can also communicate by radio to a central point where you can monitor all your Dorgards to check that they are working.
-So if you already benefit from Dorgard, call us to find out how we will make compliance even easier
+So if you already benefit from Dorgard, call us to find out how we will make compliance even easier.

 Pneumatic Vice – Child’s play?